-The total MWh of operation since the Locomotive’s Original Engine Build Date, as of December 31 of the Calendar Year prior to the registration date; and
+The total MWh of Operation since the Locomotive’s Original Engine Build Date, as of December 31 of the Calendar Year prior to the registration date; and; and

 Locomotive Operators shall submit photographic documentation that verifies the items in (2)(A)-(I).

-If registration information listed in subsections (a)(1) or (a)(2)(A)–(N) for any Locomotive changes, then the Locomotive Operator shall submit updated information to CARB within 30 calendar days of the change(s) following the requirements in section 2478.14.
+If registration information listed in subsections (a)(1) or (a)(2)(A)–(O) for any Locomotive changes, then the Locomotive Operator shall submit updated information to CARB within 30 calendar days of the change(s) following the requirements in section 2478.15.

 If a previously unregistered Locomotive is Operated in California after July 1, 2024, the Locomotive Operator shall register the Locomotive within 30 days of the first day when the Locomotive Operates in California.

+Any Locomotive Operated in California shall have a properly functioning Locomotive MWh meter at all times, unless the Locomotive is Operated in California 100 percent of the time during the Calendar Year.
+A properly functioning Locomotive MWh meter shall not be removed, tampered with, disabled, or turned off except for maintenance.

-NOTE: Authority cited: sections 38560, 39600, 39601, 39658, 39659, 39666, 41511, 43013, 43018, Health and Safety Code.
+NOTE: Authority cited: Sections 38560, 39600, 39601, 39658, 39659, 39666, 41511, 43013, 43018, Health and Safety Code.
 Reference: sections 39650, 39659, 41511, 43013, and 43018, Health and Safety Code.

-2478.10.
-Reporting and Recordkeeping Requirements
+2478.11.
+Reporting and Recordkeeping Requirements.

-Each report submitted by a Locomotive Operator must follow the requirements in section 2478.14.

 General recordkeeping requirements.

-The Locomotive Operator shall maintain all reporting records for three years after the report date unless another timeframe is provided herein.
+The Locomotive Operator shall maintain all records related to these reporting requirements for three years after the report date unless another timeframe is provided herein.

-The Locomotive Operator shall make reporting records available to CARB or CARB’s designee within 30 calendar days of CARB’s or CARB’s designee’s request.
+The Locomotive Operator shall make all records related to these reporting requirements available to CARB or CARB’s designee within 30 calendar days of CARB’s or CARB’s designee’s request.

-The Locomotive Operator shall maintain the records for any Locomotive(s) that are removed from operations in California for three years after it is removed from California operations.
+The Locomotive Operator shall maintain the records for any Locomotive(s) that are removed from Operations in California for three years after it is removed from California Operations.

-Locomotive Emissions Annual Report.
-Beginning in 2024, the Locomotive Operator shall submit an annual report to CARB no later than July 1 of each Calendar Year.
+The Locomotive Operator shall submit to CARB any required reports under this section annually, no later than July 1 of each Calendar Year, following the submission requirements in section 2478.15.

+Unless otherwise specified, the reporting period shall be the prior Calendar Year.

+Unless otherwise specified, the first reporting deadline shall be July 1, 2024.

-The report shall include the following information for each Locomotive Operated in California during the prior Calendar Year:
+Locomotive Emissions Report.
+Any Locomotive Operator shall report the Locomotive Operator name or company name and contact information, including an email address and phone number, along with the following information for each non-ZE Locomotive or ZE Capable Locomotive Operated in California:

-Locomotive Operator/company name.

 Locomotive Identifier:

 Locomotive road number; and